Everything You Need to Know About the MBA Application Process

 Applications are accepted on a rolling basis for each of our four intake terms (October, January, April, or July).
 We invite you to learn more about the application requirements and deadlines for our online MBA.

-To submit your application, you must upload unofficial (scanned) copies of transcripts* for each degree that you have earned.
-We will also require transcripts from each institution at which you completed nine (9) or more credits unless those courses and grades are reflected on the final transcript from your degree-granting institution.
+To submit your application, you must upload unofficial copies of transcripts for each degree that you have earned.
+Your transcripts must include the name of the degree awarded and the degree conferral date.

 When You Enroll:

-If you are admitted and decide to enroll with us, you will be required to send us official (physical or electronic) transcripts from each bachelor or graduate degree-granting institution(s).
+If you are admitted and decide to enroll with us, you will be required to send us official (physical or electronic) transcripts from each bachelor's or graduate degree(s) earned from U.S. degree-granting institution(s).

 Note: If the Admissions Committee notices issues with the accuracy or legibility of your unofficial transcripts, we also reserve the right to request that you send us an official transcript before releasing your final decision.

-Test Option Full-Time MBA MBA for Professionals Executive MBA MBA Deferred Enrollment GMAT ✔ ✔ ✔ ✔ GRE ✔ ✔ ✔ ✔ Executive Assessment (EA) ✔ ✔
+Test Option Full-Time MBA Professional MBA Hybrid MBA Executive MBA Deferred Enrollment MBA GMAT ✔ ✔ ✔ ✔ ✔ GRE ✔ ✔ ✔ ✔ ✔ Executive Assessment (EA) ✔ ✔ ✔ ✔

-Full-Time MBA and Professional MBA candidates may be eligible for a standardized test waiver.
-For more information, please complete the GMAT Waiver Request Form.
+Full-Time MBA, Professional MBA and Hybrid MBA candidates may be eligible for a standardized test waiver.
+For more information, please review the Standardized Test Waiver Request webpage.
+Please note that you need to start a Full-Time or Professional MBA application to gain access to the test waiver request form.

 Executive MBA applicants may be eligible for a standardized test waiver.
 For more information, please complete a Resume Pre-Assessment.